Unforeseen Financial Hardship

 - Extension of both the loan term and postponement of repayments for a specified period.

-If you have questions about this process, you can find out more in our frequently asked questions section or contact our Customer Care team on 0800 870 326, between 8am and 5.00pm Monday to Friday.
+If you have questions about this process, you can find out more information in our frequently asked questions section (below) or contact our Customer Care team on 0800 870 326, between 8am and 5pm Monday to Friday.

 Information for Budget Advisors and Authorised Third Parties

-If you are a budget advisor or third party you are also able to complete the Financial Hardship Application form.
-For further information please call our Customer Care team between 8am and 5.0pm on 0800 870 326, Monday to Friday.
+If you are a budget advisor or third party you are also able to complete the Financial Hardship Application form with the borrower’s consent.
+For further information please call our Customer Care team on 0800 870 326, between 8am and 5pm Monday to Friday.

 Frequently asked questions